ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 Our Slack Webhook accepts `form-urlencoded` parameters.
 These parameters are of key-value type.
 Specifically it expects a parameter `payload` with the value of a `JSON` object.
 This object contains our message options (channel, username, etc..).
-We'll use `isomorphic-fetch` to send our `GET` request to our API.
-We are using `await` to not block up the main thread by making this request asynchronous.
+We'll use `isomorphic-fetch` to send our `GET` request to our API and `await` to make this request asynchronous.
 Our `await`, will wait for the `promise` to go through.

 Promises capture the idea that we'll eventually get a value back and that it might not be immediately.